deki90to/Text-to-pdf-to-text/README.md

-Converting:
-	.txt to .pdf and vice versa,
-	image > .pdf
+Converting .txt to .pdf and vice versa and image > .pdf